andrew-vant/romtool/README.md

 provide pre-built wheels.

 Sometime before v1.0, I intend to arrange .deb and .rpm packages.
-The main blocker for this are dependencies that do not themselves provide packages.
+The main blockers for this are dependencies that do not themselves provide packages.

 For development installs, see CONTRIBUTING.md.